Pennsylvania Mother of 2 Makes Full Recovery After Almost Dying from Toxic Shock Syndrome

 She also encourages those who have dealt with TSS to share their stories.

-“I’ve had so many people reach out, strangers from all over the country and even other the world to say, ‘I knew somebody who had this story, thank you for sharing’ or ‘I had no idea.’” the mother of two said, adding that before her own experience with the disease, “I had no idea either.”
+“I’ve had so many people reach out, strangers from all over the country and even all over the world to say, ‘I knew somebody who had this story, thank you for sharing’ or ‘I had no idea.’” the mother of two said, adding that before her own experience with the disease, “I had no idea either.”

 In fact, Follis didn’t think to share her story until she happened to see a TV special about TSS survivor Audrey Leishman — wife of professional golfer Marc Leishman — and her Begin Again Foundation.